csskene/csskene.github.io/_posts/2024-03-01-installing_dedalus.md

 ---
 layout: post
-title:  "Getting started with Dedalus v3 at Leeds"
+title:  "Getting started with Dedalus v3 at Leeds (ARC3/ ARC4)"
 date:   2024-03-01 10:00:00 +0000
 categories: tutorial
 ---

+> :memo: **Update from 2-Jan-2025**.
+These instructions are out of date and may not currently work.
+Since ARC3/ ARC4 is immanently about to be replaced by Aire, I will not be updating them.
+However, I'll keep this page up in case the general procedure of installing Dedalus through pip3 is useful.
+I'll provide updated instructions for Aire when it becomes available.

 Here is a quick guide describing how to setup a conda environment for [*Dedalus v3*](https://dedalus-project.readthedocs.io/en/latest/) on the [HPC](https://arcdocs.leeds.ac.uk/welcome.html) clusters *arc3* and *arc4* at Leeds.
 I'll describe the procedure for *arc4* and provide a summary of how it works for *arc3* (which is similar).
 I'll do my best to keep these instructions up to date as things change.
 Note, that these instructions are not the only way to install *Dedalus v3* on *arc3*/*arc4*, they are just the method that I know currently works.